rmagic-chino/oop_converted_programs/README.md

-- Code transition from procedural coding to OOP (Refer to the pictures above)
+- Code transition from procedural coding to OOP

 - OOP - Inheritance